achaykovsky/fluidSimulation/README.md

 1. Fixed some issues on the particle class which prevented the simulation from moving.
 2. Integrated the grid
 3. Added surface tension force (not commited yet).
-4. Fixed a bug on the forces class (prevented simulation from running).
+4. Fixed a bug on the forces class (prevented the simulation from running).

 ## Fourteen Week:
 Added some description about surface tension.